zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 Cool.
 Now we know variables with names like `usersP` are Promise values from an async call.

-And the function ,which is wrapped by `liftp`, will be fed with values from other Promises.
+And the function, which is wrapped by `liftp`, will be fed with values from other Promises.

 To scan how data flows through these async calls, we can just "unwrap" the `liftp` and the `P` characters in the variable names in our mind –  as if the data flow was synchronous.